When you’re caring for an older adult, you know how overwhelming it can feel to worry that they might fall at home constantly.

 To get help deciding which home modifications would be most beneficial for your older adult, call Jukebox Health at (888)-292-2771.
 Our expert clinical team will be happy to schedule a free home safety checkup and find the solutions your loved one needs most based on their budget and style.

-Next Step Click to schedule a free home safety checkup with Jukebox Health using the promo code SAFETY
+Next Steps: Click to schedule a free home safety checkup with Jukebox Health using the promo code SAFETY

-This article is sponsored by Jukebox Health.
+Jukebox Health sponsors this article.
 For more information, see How We Make Money.